 What do you want to do today?

-Elevated above the dynamic hustle and bustle of the city, the Spa at Park Hyatt Chennai is a retreat, offering guests a respite from urban hyperactivity and a state of “solitude and silence” Spa treatments at Antahpura Spa have been inspired by legendary therapies from the illustrious lineage of Indian healing practices.
-Each of the six treatment rooms of the spa is adapted to its location and embraces the time-honored healing practices of Chennai’s local culture, infusing them into the spa’s basic philosophy that mental and physical wellness is at the core of the ultimate health-enhancing experience.
+Elevated above the dynamic hustle and bustle of the city, the Spa at Park Hyatt Chennai is a retreat, offering guests a respite from urban hyperactivity and chaos.
+The Spa treatments at Antahpura Spa promise to leave you relaxed and rejuvenated.
+Each of the six treatment rooms showcases the spa’s basic philosophy of mental as well as physical wellness.

 Overlooking the picturesque Guindy National Reserve, the rooftop infinity pool The Edge, offers spectacular views of the reserve in a blissfully calm environment.
 The design of the infinity pool offers swimmers a surreal effect of the shimmering water extending into the horizon.

-Located on the topmost floor, Sphere, our fitness centre provides panoramic views of the city and has the latest cardio and strength training machines.
+Located on the topmost floor, The Sphere provides panoramic views of the city and has the latest cardio and strength training machines.
 The Fitness Centre offers health enthusiasts a complete fitness solution.